 - Test Administration.
 Test administration procedures for the NCIDQ Examination ensure consistent, comfortable testing conditions for all candidates.
 Test administration guidelines specify a process for candidate admission into the room, verification of identity, seating charts, display of information signs, security, time allocation and other important considerations.
 Testing facilities meet NCIDQ guidelines for security, proper room size, ventilation, restroom facilities, accessibility and noise control.
 Test administration personnel are thoroughly trained in the requirements for test administration.

 - Psychometric Analysis.
-Following each examination administration, NCIDQ’s consultant conducts systematic analysis studies to ensure the proper function of each question and problem and of the test as a whole.
+Following each examination administration, the NCIDQ Examination’s consultant conducts systematic analysis studies to ensure the proper function of each question and problem and of the test as a whole.
 Psychometric analysis also includes extensive reliability analysis as well as other studies that evaluate the quality of the examination.